pivpn/pivpn/LatestUpdate.md

 Everytime Test branch is merged into master, a new entry should be created with the date and changes being merged.

+## Jan 18th 2020

+Distro Support, Bug Fixes, Unattended install

+Tested and added Support on Debian 9 tested and added support on Ubuntu 16.04 & 18.08
+  * Fixed wireguard not installing, added pkg cache update after adding ppa
+  * added kernel headers to dependencies as its requred for wireguard-dkms unattended install
+  * When user is provided and doest exist, it will create one without password set

 ## Jan 8th 2020

 Updates and improvements